moreequalanimals/moreequalanimals.github.io/_posts/2015-01-21-Public-Goods-and-the-Public-Good.md

 title:  "Public Goods and the Public Good"
 author: "Daniel Larimer"
 categories: article
+tags: government economics vitalik
 ---

-It isn’t easy taking a hard line against violence while searching for viable solutions to secure the life, liberty, and property from all.
+It isn’t easy taking a hard line against violence while searching for viable solutions to secure the life, liberty, and property for all.
 I don’t just preach non violence and then hope for the best, I actively look for creative solutions that can be implemented today.
 Every now and then someone like Vitalik Buterin will [post a challenge](https://bitsharestalk.org/index.php?topic=13338.msg176331#msg176331) to my views.
 Today I would like to address this most recent challenge.

 Vitalik posted a link to an article titled [“The Non-Libertarian FAQ (aka Why I Hate Your Freedom)”](http://www.raikoth.net/libertarian.html) that has been circulating around the crypto currency community since 2011.
 This article is an attempt to undermine the very foundation of libertarianism.